 This foliage plant makes a great complement to other flowering plants.
 It’s important to keep in mind that this is a fern and like other ferns.
 It is best to keep these plants wet, so they will need water and misting frequently.

 BOSTON FERNS ARE VERY CLOSELY RELATE TO THE SWORD FERNS DUE TO THEIR SIZE AND LOOK which is native to Florida.

 They are non-toxic and are cat-friendly.
-They are usually used as a potted plant for indoor gardening but will also be effective along a garden path or to line a flowerbed.
+They are usually used as a potted plant for indoor gardening but will also be used along with a garden path or to line a flower bed.
 These ferns typically look their best if placed on top of a stand or in a hanging basket, but can also be planted in your garden along with other shade-loving plants.